robert-low/rails-wikinimous/README.md

 # Rails Wikinimous

+_This is a recreation based on a Rails tutorial at Le Wagon, which I have coded again, for teaching beginner programmers._

 A task manager utilising basic CRUD features in Rails.

 An anonymous wiki  where anyone can create a new article or update an existing one.